jmackey-astro/PION/README.txt

-If all went well, there should be no error messages and there should be two executable files in ../bin/: "icgen_serial" for generating initial conditions, and "main_serial" for running the code.
+If all went well, there should be no error messages and there should be two executable files in ../bin/: "icgen_serial" for generating initial conditions, and "pion_serial" for running the code.
 Most code options are decided at run-time not compile-time, so you shouldn't have to change any #define statements in the code.